YvanJAquino/vocaptcha-v2/README.md

 ```

 The generate and verify methods are responsible for passing the parameters and filling the template out via the str.format python built-in.

-# Key Technologies

-voCAPTCHA v2 is built with Python using the following frameworks and technologies:

-- Starlette: Starlette is a lightweight ASGI framework/toolkit, which is ideal for building async web services in Python.

-- Pydantic: Data validation and settings management using python type annotations.

-- Google Cloud Firestore: Google Cloud's serverless real-time NoSQL Database with live synchronization capabilities.

-- Google Cloud Build: Serverless CI/CD - perfect for using with GKE and Cloud Run.

-- Google Cloud Run: Run highly scalable containerized applications on a fully managed serverless platform.